juanca/blog/articles/react-component-architecture.md

 #### When?

-The sole responsibility of decorations on a presentational component is to facilitate complex user interfaces.
+The sole responsibility of decorations on a presentational component is to facilitate intricate user interfaces.
-This is useful when complex user interfaces can be **composed** of many simple and robust components.
+This is useful when a user interface can be **composed** of many simple and robust components.

 #### Why?